pl3onasm/Imperative-programming/PF3-3/exam3-2024/problem1.md

 }
 ```

-The inner loop runs $N-i$ times, and the outer loop runs $N$ times.
+The inner loop is executed $N - i$ times for each value of $i$.
 So, the total number of iterations is:

 $$\begin{align*}
 \sum_{i=0}^{N-1} (N-i) &= \sum_{i=0}^{N-1} N - \sum_{i=0}^{N-1} i \\